Coalemus/Python-Practice/README.md

 Workspace for all python projects from different libraries.

-> NOTE: Run a project in a new window with only it's specific directory opened
->         for the temp files that it makes clutter the General workspace.

 # Style Guide

 Just because you can, doesn't mean that you should.